-Your disability coverage ends on the earliest of the following dates:
+Your Disability coverage ends on the earliest of the following dates:

-- Your employment terminates or you transfer to a job classification (or title) that your Employer does not cover; - You cease to be eligible for participation under the Plan; - You cease to pay premiums required under the Plan; - You retire from your Employer; - The Plan is terminated, changed, or no longer covers your job classification (or title); or - You take a leave of absence for reasons other than disability or an employer-approved leave of absence, in which case coverage would terminate on the last day worked.
+- Your employment terminates or date you transfer to a job classification (or title) that your Employer does not cover; - You cease to be eligible for participation under the Plan; - You cease to pay premiums required under the Plan; - You retire from your Employer; - The Plan is terminated, changed, or no longer covers your job classification (or title); or - You take a leave of absence that is not an Employer-approved leave of absence, in which case coverage would terminate on your last day worked.

-If your group Disability coverage under this Plan terminates for any reason it cannot be converted to an individual Disability policy.
+If your group Disability coverage under this Plan terminates for any reason, it cannot be converted to an individual Disability policy.